albertomontanari/Bluecat-Python/README.md

 ### Options (to be specified in the settings.txt file)

 ### Filename calibration data
 It is a text file with columns qoss (observed data) and qsim (simulated data) in calibration for each prediction model.
+NOTE: NA values are not accepted.
+If you have NAs, e.g. in the observed tata, remove them and remove the corresponding simulated value as well.

 ### Filename of model predictions whose uncertainty is to be estimated
 In each column a prediction is to be given.
+NA values are not accepted.

 ### nmodels
 Number of models in the multimodel simulation.